SU-UComm/stanford-report-v0/cutup/content-hub/README.md

 - dxpComponentsPathPrefix - dxp component service path relative to the dxpLoader location
 - dxpComponentsWatchPath - path used by watchServerFileChanges.js to rebuild a single SSR bundle
 - dxpComponentsGlobalWatchPath - path used by watchServerFileChanges.js to rebuild a all SSR bundles
+- dxpComponentsNamespace - namespace used in dxp components when creating from scaffold using ```npm run addComponent```
+- dxpComponentsNamePrefix - component folder prefix when creating from scaffold using ```npm run addComponent```
 - publicPath - webpack [Public Path](https://webpack.js.org/guides/public-path/)
 - alias - webpack aliases used in imports
 - entry - webpack [entry points](https://webpack.js.org/concepts/entry-points/)